sampler36/Sprint-Challenge--JavaScript/README.md

 * [ ] Use the [functions.js](challenges/functions.js) link to get started.
 Read the instructions carefully!

 ## Task 3: Prototypes
-Create constructors, bind methods, and create cuboids in this prototypes challenge.
+Create constructors, bind methods, and create cubo"id"s in this prototypes challenge.
 * [ ] Use the [prototypes.js](challenges/prototypes.js) link to get started.
 Read the instructions carefully!

 ## Task 4: Classes